LorenzDuremdes/Second-Brain/emotion.md

 # express
 1. how can you express the 'right hemisphere' on paper?
 	1. e.g. by drawing
-		1. e.g. dots representing yourself, friends, family, partner, etc. and their relative distances to each other
+		1. e.g. dots representing yourself, friends, [[family]], partner, etc. and their relative distances to each other
 	2. **see also**: The Body Keeps the Score: Brain, Mind, and Body in the Healing of Trauma, p.
 349

 # etymology